1. Sasha and the Intimacy of the Teat

 "You need to push a little," Boomer told her as he got behind the wheel, "but mostly just keep it from sliding around.
 I think the wheels will catch then."

 Sasha, as a new bride not yet fully immersed in the dictates of modern times, obeyed her new husband.
 Sensibly, following the love making, she put on her leopard-print bra and panties while putting the honeymoon dress she'd been wearing on the back seat of the car.
 She went around to the back of the car then as she'd been told, one of the last times she would ever do that (she told John the plumber), feeling empowered by Boomer's trust, by his implicit faith in her strength.
 That strength was enough.
 She held that car on the straight and narrow even as the wheels spun gallon after gallon of muddy sludge all over her.

 When it was all over and the car was back on the road, Boomer took one look at her and said, "I don't advise bathing in the creek since it's probably full of every chemical known to modern farming, so you'll just have to ride in the trunk until we get to the motel."

 It was when they got to the motel that Boomer made his remark about her feet and how dirty they were, which led Sasha to believe their marriage would most likely last the night (after a shower), but anything much beyond that was highly open to question.

-Sasha thought John the plumber might be feeling a little overwhelmed by all this history, so she told him he was a good man and that her dirty feet didn't bother her since she wasn't one of those women who had to shower four times a day in order to feel worthy of continued residence on the planet.
-That notion reminded her that she had yet to give John a destination even though he was driving by then quite calmly and carefully, the traffic lightening up greatly as the city squeezed out behind them.
+Sasha thought John the plumber might be feeling a little overwhelmed by all this history, so she told him he was a good man and her dirty feet didn't bother her since she wasn't one of those women who had to shower four times a day in order to feel worthy of continued residence on the planet.
+That notion reminded her she had yet to give John a destination even though he was driving by then quite calmly and carefully, the traffic lightening up greatly as the city squeezed out behind them.